 When you look good, you feel good, so even if it’s just a flash of mascara and a messy mom bun, do something when you wake up, and you’ll feel a million times better.

-Pro tip: Nipple cream makes BOMB lip balm.
+Pro tip: Nipple balm makes BOMB lip balm, too.
 Seriously — don’t knock it til you try it.

 Set Up Nursing Stations